Are you struggling with a lumbar disc herniation?

 If the fluid or surrounding swelling from injury contacts one or more nerves exiting the spinal canal, you can present with pain, numbness, tingling, or weakness in the leg.

 How Do We Stop the Fluid from Leaking?

 To stop the pain, we need to stop the fluid from leaking.
 In order to heal, we must promote the optimal healing environment.

 When we break a bone, the optimal healing environment is placing it in a cast.
 For your back, it isn’t quite that simple.
 You want to avoid positions that put pressure on the front of the disc.
-At the same time, you have to use postures which will help move the fluid or disc back to where it belongs.
+At the same time, you have to use postures that will help move the fluid or disc back to where it belongs.